pdbpp/pdbpp/README.rst

 ``@pdb.break_on_setattr(attrname, condition=always)``

-  class decorator: break the execution of program every time the attribute ``attrname`` is set on any instance of the class. ``condition`` is a callable that takes the target object of the ``setattr`` and the actual value;
+  class decorator: break the execution of the program every time the attribute ``attrname`` is set on any instance of the class. ``condition`` is a callable that takes the target object of the ``setattr`` and the actual value;
   by default, it breaks every time the attribute is set.
 E.g.::